ssandri/web-fe-automation/readme.md

 This command will open a report in your system default browser containing a detailed reportfor the execution, all faling test will have attached a screenshot under the After step.

-In order to end the command simply input `CTRL+C` in your terminal.
+In order to end the command simply input ``TRL+C` in your terminal.